zaiyan-alam/ACCESS-Pegasus-Examples/README.md

 Introduction API
 ================

 This chapter gives a quick overview of Pegasus and it's Python API, along with the information regarding ACCESS resources supported by it.
+This chapter covers :
   * Using the Pegasus API to generate an abstract workflow
   * Using the API to plan the abstract workflow into an executable workflow
   * Pegasus catalogs for sites, transformations, and data